Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 15:59 Yeah, yeah, it's really cool.

-16:02 I've written a couple of Windows services back in the day.
+16:01 I don't have a good – I've written a couple of Windows services back in the day.

 16:04 I haven't had a chance or reason to do so recently.

-16:07 I did take that systemd idea and do some really cool stuff around my courses for automation there.
+16:07 I did take that SystemD idea and do some really cool stuff around my courses for automation there.

 16:12 But if people are on Windows or they have to deploy to Windows, I think this is a great little example.